princygarg/Entry_Management_System/README.md

 ### DESCRIPTION

  -    A web application for the entry management.
 This must be installed at the main entrance of the company or at the entrance       of that place where the event will take place.
  -    It is handled by the visitor himself/herself.
 There is no need for any third party to do this work.
-This way we can      reduce the labor cost.
+This way we can      reduce the labour cost.

 ### BASIC REQUIREMENTS